-Did you watch the Super Bowl?
-Perhaps Team USA in Beijing?
+Did you love the Super Bowl?
+Perhaps Team USA?
 Or Ohio State basketball?
 Everyone knows successful sports teams make strong game plans.
 A successful (and less stressful) college plan starts with a well-thought-out game plan, too.
 And just like the Super Bowl teams have extra time to prepare, we recommend families start early as well.
 (Haven’t started?
 No problem!
 Just jump in right where you are.
 We’re here to help.)

 What is a strong game plan?

 We found this article that shared these tips that you can apply to your college planning game plan: